apache/beam/website/www/site/content/en/documentation/basics.md

  * [_Runner_](#runner) - A runner runs a Beam pipeline using the capabilities of your chosen data processing engine.
  * [_Splittable DoFn_](#splittable-dofn) - Splittable DoFns let you process
    elements in a non-monolithic way.
-You can checkpoint the processing of an element, and you can split the remaining work to yield additional parallelism.
+You can checkpoint the processing of an element, and the runner can split the remaining work to yield additional parallelism.

 The following sections cover these concepts in more detail and provide links to